eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle_model_creation/manual_model_creation/_index.md

 ---
-title: "Vehicle Model Creation (deprecated)"
+title: "Manual Vehicle Model Creation"
 date: 2022-05-09T13:43:25+05:30
-weight: 50
+weight: 20
 description: >
-  Learn how to create a Vehicle Model to access vehicle data or execute remote procedure calls.
+  Learn how to manually create a vehicle model to access vehicle data or execute remote procedure calls.
-aliases:
-  - /docs/tutorials/tutorial_how_to_create_a_vehicle_model.md
 ---

-A _Vehicle Model_ makes it possible to easily get vehicle data from the KUKSA Data Broker and to execute remote procedure calls over gRPC against _Vehicle Services_ and other _Vehicle Apps_.
-It is generated from the underlying semantic models for a concrete programming language as a graph-based, strongly-typed, intellisense-enabled library.

-{{% alert title="Info" %}} On Friday, 2023-03-03 we released our [new model lifecycle approach](/docs/tutorials/automated_model_lifecycle.md).
-With that, the model is now automatically generated with the instantiation of the devContainer.
-The model is generated from the vehicle API referenced in the AppManifest.
-For the time being, the integration of services is not supported any more.
+{{% alert title="Info" %}} With the release of our new [model lifecycle approach](../automated_model_lifecycle) on Friday, 2023-03-03, the model is now automatically generated with the instantiation of the devContainer from a model source referenced in the app manifest.

-The approach described here, using pre-generated model repositories, is still available, but is deprecated as of now.
+The approach described here, using pre-generated model repositories, is deprecated as of now.
+But it is still available and must be used if you need access to vehicle services.
 Please be aware, that you would either have to use template versions before the above mentioned release, or you need to adapt the newer versions of the template using the old approach.
 {{% /alert %}}

 This tutorial will show you how to: